 - Hepatitis B

 - Tuberculosis (with Mantoux/Tuberculin Skin Test if no BCG scar is present)

 - Measles

 - Mumps

 - Rubella

 - Chicken-Pox/Varicella-Zoster Virus

+- COVID-19

 Note that you are not required to obtain immunisation before leaving your home country.
-You are simply advised to bring evidence of immunity prior to arriving in Ireland, as it may be difficult to arrange this with your local GP after you have left your home country.
-In the event that your clinical site requires evidence of immunity to infectious diseases and you do not have the required immunisation, you can attend the College Health Service to meet these requirements.
+You are simply advised to bring evidence of immunity prior to arriving in Ireland, as it may be difficult to obtain this from your local doctor after you have left your home country.
+In the event that your clinical site requires evidence of immunity to infectious diseases, and you do not have the required immunisation, you can attend the College Health Service to meet these requirements.
 Your programme coordinator will advise you as to whether your clinical site has any vaccination requirements.
 Students planning to complete clinical experience outside of Ireland should adhere to vaccination requirements for healthcare workers in that country and in that clinical setting.